Montclair 150: In business – Some closed; others stood test of time

 The young flocked to Baldwin’s, a handsome drug store on the southwest corner of South Fullerton Avenue, in the afternoon or early evening.
 Baldwin installed a new Tuft’s Arctic Soda Fountain of colored marble and silver trimmed.
 Its upper portion was decorated with a large plate glass mirror, a bronze statuette and a gilt chandelier.
 In summer it could keep cool 75 glasses of soda, and from it in winter hot soda, flavored with lemon, chocolate, tea, or coffee, was dispensed, a treat not heretofore obtainable in town.
 In 1888 it was said, “Ice cream soda is one of the new drinks dispensed at the soda fountain in Mr. Baldwin’s drugstore,” according to “Montclair in the Elegant Eighties.”

-The first bicycle shop in Montclair was Decént Cycles, founded in 1912, by 16-year-old Philippe Decént, an Italian immigrant, in the Doremus Building at 10 North Fullerton Ave.
-Decént came here through Ellis Island; records show his name spelled both as Philippe Decént and Philip Desent, according to the book “A Goodly Heritage; A Commemorative History of Montclair, New Jersey.”
+The first bicycle shop in Montclair was Desent Cycles, founded in 1900, by 26-year-old Philip Desent, an Italian immigrant, in the Doremus Building at 10 North Fullerton Ave.
+Desent came here through Ellis Island; records show his name spelled both as Philippe Decént and Philip Desent, according to the book “A Goodly Heritage; A Commemorative History of Montclair, New Jersey.”

-In 1906, the shop moved to its current location at 409 Bloomfield Ave.
+In 1912, the shop moved to its current location at 409 Bloomfield Ave.
 Desent died in 1952, but the building remains owned by the family to this day.